tomato-300yen/slides/lab/isa/isa-3.md

 # Analysis of Loops with a Relational Abstract Domain

 - Almost same as with a non-relational domain
-- Requires only an abstract join or widening operator specific to the abstraction being used
+- Required to change : abstract join, widening operator

 That is,
 - In the case of linear equalities